DeeMcCart/CI_PP2_HumbleNumble/README.md

 * https://stackoverflow.com/questions/71658560/adding-class-to-div-element-using-javascript Used to colour the grid items and keys after guess
 * https://stackoverflow.com/questions/16189060/html-and-javascript-how-to-update-innerhtml Updating on-screen data using javascript
 * https://www.delftstack.com/howto/html/html-todays-date/?utm_content=cmp-true used to determine how to display and format todays date
+* https://stackoverflow.com/questions/69565192/how-to-bring-the-popup-fully-displayed-in-front-of-everything used to get the results popup to display in a predictable on-screen position

 ### Acknowledgements
 * I would like to sincerely thank my mentor, Mo Shami for his patience and support throughout.